Shark Week: History

-The first Shark Week premiered in July 1988, with the first show to air being Caged in Fear.
+The first Shark Week aired in July 1988, with Caged in Fear as its first show.
 A total of 10 episodes aired.
 Other shows included Sharks: Predators or Prey, The Shark Takes a Siesta, and Sharks of a Different Color.
-Due to the success of the programming block, Discovery decided to continue it.

-In 2000, Discovery Channel aired Shark Week Uncaged presented by famous zoologist Nigel Marven as a host.
-Six million 3D Pulfrich glasses were distributed to viewers in the United States and Canada for an episode featuring an extinct giant shark, which had 3D segments.
+Due to the success of the block, Discovery decided to continue it.
+In 2000, Discovery Channel aired Shark Week Uncaged presented by well-known zoologist Nigel Marven as a host.
+Six million 3D Pulfrich glasses were distributed to viewers in North America for an episode featuring an extinct giant shark, which had 3D segments.